COVID-19 Updates: State of public health emergency declared.

 Alberta Transportation continues to administer its grant programs through the MGMA database (for example, Strategic Transportation Infrastructure Program, Water for Life, Alberta Municipal Water/Wastewater Partnership).

-GTF Online modernizes the way we administer the GTF and enhances service delivery.
+GTF Online modernizes the way we administer the CCBF and enhances service delivery.
 This online grants management system streamlines municipalities' and Metis Settlements' ability to manage project applications and reporting, and provides the added ability to access key program financial information.

 GTF Online is available through MAConnect, the web portal that provides Government of Alberta staff and external stakeholders secure access to our key business applications.